JoliviaN4/Automating-Active-Directory-User-Creation-with-PowerShell/README.md

 <p>
 Step-by-step

-1. Open Active Directory Users and Computers.
+1. Open **Active Directory Users and Computers**.
 2. Expand the domain on the left pane.
-3. Select the _EMPLOYEES Organizational Unit.
+3. Locate and Select the **_EMPLOYEES Organizational Unit**.
 4. Review the list of users displayed.
-5. Confirm that multiple accounts created by the script appear in the OU.
+5. Select a user account that will be used for attempt log-in.

 Explanation:
   This step verifies that the script successfully creates user accounts and places them in the correct Organizational Unit.
 It confirms that the automation process writes data into Active Directory as expected.